Algorithm Design

 • The second category consists of methods developed by myself learning mainly from academic projects.
 The documentation describes the main steps of each method and the research papers I used as inspiration.

-Since this is not a formal academic article, for some well-known concepts I will cite Wikipedia pages as the source.
+Since this is not a formal academic publication, for some well-known concepts I will cite Wikipedia pages as the source for convenience.

 Polygon Operations #